 However, whatever size, a Town Planner is responsible for

 These actions will hopefully create well-designed places, and which ensure communities and individuals have access to homes, jobs, and facilities including schools, hospitals, and open spaces for existing and future generations.

 Are you struggling to know where to start with a new planning project?
-At Atlas Planning, our chartered consultants have a wide range of experience supporting clients across the south of England and deal with a variety of projects within multiple sectors, enabling us to tirelessly pursue our client’ goals.
+At Atlas Planning Group, our chartered consultants have a wide range of experience supporting clients across the south of England and deal with a variety of projects within multiple sectors, enabling us to tirelessly pursue our client’ goals.
 Allow us to de-mystify the planning process for you with our specialist planning services, including class Q fallback applications and planning appeals.
 Contact us today for further guidance and support, we will be happy to help.

 Share this post